techidock/open-source/channel_area/README.md

 set a number of points (minimum three).
 When the value changes, a default regular polygon is centred at the bottom of the canvas.
 You can then click to edit the points.
 You can clear the shape using the *Clear Polygon Channel* button.
 Selecting **Circular Channel** creates a circle drawn with 30 points and a default diameter of 1000&nbsp;mm.
-You may adjust the number of points to change how smooth the circle appears.
+A *Diameter* field lets you set this size and you may adjust the number of points to change how smooth the circle appears.
 The area updates automatically as you change the shape.
 Each point is shown as a blue marker.
 Double‑click a marker to drag it to a new location; it turns black while being edited.
 Choose the units (m, cm, or mm) from the drop‑down to have results shown in the chosen units squared.
 All shapes are treated as polygons.
 A table beneath the canvas lists each vertex.
 Editing the table keeps the coordinates inside the canvas and immediately redraws the shape.
 Small red markers indicate